Bring Your Own Device

 User Minimum Expectations

 We strongly recommend that students purchase an extended warranty for their device at the time of purchase.
 Students can bring their device to the HPA Information Technology Department (IT) for initial diagnosis in the event of malfunction.
 If the problem can be easily fixed within 15 minutes, the IT staff will do so.
 If not, students will be provided with a loaner device for no longer than two weeks and the student/family are responsible for the repair or replacement of the device.
+If the student is a boarder, IT will get his or her computer repaired after receiving parental permission to do so.
 Just like textbooks, notebooks, and other tools for learning, the student owns and is ultimately responsible for the upkeep and usefulness of the device.

 Is financial assistance available for my childʻs device?